cairo-book/cairo-book/src/ch11-09-printing.md

  Note that `assert_xx!` macros used in tests require the provided values to implement the `Debug` trait, as they also print the result in case of assertion failure.

-Please refer to the [Derivable Traits](appendix-03-derivable-traits.md#debug-trait-for-printing-and-debugging) appendix for more detail about the `Debug` trait and its usage for printing value when debugging.
+Please refer to the [Derivable Traits][debug trait] appendix for more detail about the `Debug` trait and its usage for printing value when debugging.

+[debug trait]: ./appendix-03-derivable-traits.md#debug-trait-for-printing-and-debugging